 Absence of any complaint mechanism at the workplace

-- Fear of loss of reputation
+Fear of loss of reputation

 Not aware of redressal mechanism of sexual harassment at the workplace.

 The fear of losing one's job; if she's sole earning member of their family.

 The need for a future job reference;

 The possibility of being considered a troublemaker;

 The assumption that nothing would change if harassment was reported;

 Concern about being accused of inviting the harassment;

 A reluctance to draw public attention to private lives;

 The prospect of emotional stress for filing a lawsuit and undergoing long, costly legal procedures.